damianhakert/damianhakert.github.io/source/posts/2016-11-24-how-to-keep-your-fork-up-to-date-with-its-origin.html.md

 The `git remote add` command adds the external remote reference (upstream), and the `only` section ensures that this is not issued from forks if you push it to another GitLab instance.

-For example, let's say my fork is <https://gitlab.com/marcia/www-gitlab-com> and the upstream project is <https://gitlab.com/gitlab-com/www-gitlab-com/>, this job would be placed under my forked project's `.gitlab-ci.yml`:
+For example, let's say my fork is <https://gitlab.com/marcia/www-gitlab-com> and the upstream project is <https://gitlab.com/gitlab-com/www-gitlab-com/>, this job would be placed under my upstream's `.gitlab-ci.yml`:

 ```yaml
 stages: